YaLTeR/bxt-rs/README.md

 You can download the latest development build from [GitHub Actions](https://github.com/YaLTeR/bxt-rs/actions?query=branch%3Amaster).
 Open the topmost workflow and scroll down for Artifacts.

-On Linux, load it into HL like you would load regular BXT.
+On Linux, you can use the [`runhl.sh`](runhl.sh) script.
+Correct the paths at the top of the script if necessary.

 On Windows: